Tests of Missing Completely At Random based on sample covariance matrices

 whenever $n_S \gtrsim |S|$ for all $S \in \mathbb{S}$.
 This is our main regime of interest, and we see in our examples in Section~\ref{sec:minimax_LB} below that reliable testing is only possible when sample sizes are large compared with dimensions, up to logarithmic factors.

-We now illustrate the behaviour of this bound in certain examples where the expression for $C_\alpha$ can be simplified.
+We conclude this section by illustrating the behaviour of this bound in certain examples where the expression for $C_\alpha$ can be simplified.
 The corresponding upper bounds on the minimax separation rate will be complemented by lower bounds in Section~\ref{sec:minimax_LB} to follow.

 \begin{eg} In the $d$-cycle example, with $d \geq 3$ and $\mathbb{S}= \{ \{1,2\} , \{2,3\} ,\ldots, \{d-1,d\}, \{d,1\}\}$, we have $|S|=2$ for all $S \in \mathbb{S}$ and $|\mathbb{S}| = d$ so that